 source : wikipedia

 The pattern given here is for a raglan top with a flared sleeves and shirred waist.
-The casual fit makes this a very flattering and forgiving (to most figure types) top
+The casual fit makes this a very flattering and forgiving (to most figure types) top.
+This is better made in a soft flowy fabric.

 Mark A- G as the full height of the top + 2 inches ; I have taken 30 inch